ron-s/Hack_O_DjangoREST_Tut/README.md

   - source venv3/bin/activate

 #### 3. Install depencencies with pip
-- install depedencies from requirements.txt: <br>
+- Install depedencies from requirements.txt:
-  - pip install -r requirements.txt <br>
+  - pip install -r requirements.txt

+#### 4. Start server
+- In directory with manage.py run this command:
+  - python manage.py runserver
+  - see working endpoint at: [http://localhost:8000/songs/](http://localhost:8000/songs/)

 ## Example file structure of a starter project
 Below is what the file structure looked like after running a basic setup found here: [new_project_setup](http://www.django-rest-framework.org/tutorial/quickstart/)